Tamatoa III: Death

-Sucession
+Succession

 Moe'ore succeeded his father as Tamatoa IV.
 His father's death provided an opportunity for disaffected elements to stir unrest once more.
 A messenger was dispatched claiming that Huahine intended to attack Tapoa.
 Although George Platt pleaded for adherence to the preliminaries of peace, a group of determined men from Bora Bora went to Taha'a under the pretext that, if the report proved false, they would return immediately.
 News of their arrival reached Ra'iātea and provoked agitation among those inclined to mischief.
 Defying the chiefs, they went to Taha'a and encountered the "Fa'anuians" or "Fa'anui", the Bora Bora people known to missionaries by that name, at Vaitoare close to the former home of missionary Robert Bourne.
 Fighting continued until nightfall, leaving three Ra'iāteans dead and several wounded, while the opposing side suffered two fatalities and additional injuries.
 Shortly after the battle, Pōmare Vahine (Teri'itaria II) and Ūtami, chief of Puna'auia and formerly of Taha'a, arrived from Tahiti to mediate a truce based on earlier negotiations.
 Charles Barff came from Huahine to provide support at Raiātea and Taha'a.
 George Platt then attempted to arrange a meeting between the two kings to reconcile their differences.
 When he reached Ra‘iātea, Tamatoa, formerly known as Moe‘ore, and his family were in Huahine, where his sister Pōmare Vahine lay dangerously ill, though she ultimately survived.
 George Platt made two attempts to reach Huahine, spending three days and a night at sea and nearly perishing in the effort.
 Abandoning the attempt, he remained seven weeks at the two stations before returning to Bora Bora, having achieved little beyond witnessing the devastation of a hurricane.
 The storm destroyed the large chapel at Ra'iātea and numerous houses, snapped maiore trees like twigs, and flattened orange groves.
 Upon his return to Bora Bora, George Platt found his own people on the verge of violence, attending service under arms.
 Only the entreaties of Mrs Charlotte Platt and the intervention of several chiefs prevented immediate conflict.
 Unrest soon resumed.
 A party from Raiātea eager for combat deceived King Tamatoa IV and Queen Teri'itaria of Huahine by pretending to go fishing on a Saturday, then crossed to Taha'a.
 The Fa'anuians or people of Bora Bora, occupied with preparing food for the Sabbath, were caught unawares.
 A battle ensued at the same site as before, resulting in the death of two people of Ra'iātea and one fatal wound, while the Fa'anuians sustained several injuries.
 The attackers withdrew without pursuit.
 A message of peace followed, but Tamatoa rejected the terms.